-The average toilet tank takes 1.5–3 minutes to fill after flushing.
-If your toilet is taking longer than 3 minutes to fill, or if the water runs continually without filling the tank, then you will need to inspect the toilet more closely to find out the source of the problem.
+The average toilet tank takes one to three minutes to fill after flushing.
+If your toilet is taking longer than three minutes to fill, or if the water runs continually without filling the tank, then you need to inspect the toilet more closely to find out the source of the problem.
 Start by inspecting the water supply line to ensure the toilet is getting adequate water.
 If the water supply isn’t the problem, remove the toilet tank lid to make sure the float, flapper, and fill valve are operating properly.

-The typical home toilet tank holds 1–3.5 gallons of water.
-However, this number doesn’t do you much good when you’re inspecting your toilet to see if it is filling adequately.
+The typical home toilet tank holds one to 3.5 gallons of water.
+However, this number doesn’t do you much good when you’re inspecting your toilet to see if it is filling properly.
 To figure out if your tank is as full as it should be, remove the tank lid.
 Look for an open-topped tube that comes up from the bottom of your tank and rises up out of the water.
 This is your overflow tube.
 The water level in the tank should be just below the top of the overflow tube.

-If the water level in the tank is more than 1 inch below the top of the overflow tube, the level is too low.
+If the water level in the tank is more than one inch (2.5 cm) below the top of the overflow tube, the level is too low.
 This will lead to a partially empty tank and poor flushing.
 Usually, water level can be corrected by adjusting the float/fill valve assembly in the tank.

 4 Ways to To Troubleshoot a Slow-Filling Toilet Tank

 A slow-filling toilet tank can often be fixed without the aid of a plumber.
 Before you call an expert, try these methods.
 It can be relatively quick and easy to repair a slow-filling tank.
 In just a few minutes, you can have a fully operational toilet.

 1. Check the Water Supply